RJ-Hossan/OptiPulse/README.md

 - **Features**: 35 features including service usage data, customer interactions, and feedback scores.
 - **Size**: 402,547 data points.

-#### Methodology
-1. **Data Preprocessing**:
-   - Handle missing values and outliers.
-   - Normalize or standardize numerical data to ensure model accuracy.

-2. **Feature Selection**:
-   - Utilize correlation analysis to identify significant predictors of satisfaction.

-3. **Model Development**:
-   - **Linear Regression**: Establishes a baseline for understanding linear relationships.
-   - **Decision Tree**: Captures non-linear patterns and interactions between variables.
-   - **Random Forest**: Enhances prediction accuracy through ensemble learning, reducing overfitting.
-   - **Gradient Boosting**: Focuses on correcting the errors of prior models, continuously improving performance.

-4. **Evaluation**:
-   - Use MAE (Mean Absolute Error), MSE (Mean Squared Error), and R2-score to assess model performance.
-   - Visualize results to interpret model effectiveness in predicting customer satisfaction.

-5. **Implementation**:
-   - Deploy the best-performing model to predict satisfaction levels for new customer data.
-   - Continuously update the model with new data to improve accuracy.

-#### Visualization
-- Distribution of customer satisfaction indices.
-- Pair plots of selected features against satisfaction scores.
-- Performance metrics visualization on validation and test datasets.

-### Task 3: Customer Segmentation Documentation

-#### Overview
-Customer segmentation aims to categorize customers into distinct groups based on shared characteristics.
-This strategic approach helps in personalizing marketing efforts, optimizing resource allocation, and enhancing overall customer satisfaction.

-#### Objectives
-- Divide customers into behaviorally and demographically similar groups.
-- Tailor marketing and service approaches to meet the specific needs of each segment.

-#### Dataset
-- **Source**: Network parameters and customer demographic data from Robi Axiata.
-- **Features**: Usage patterns, payment history, service options, and customer demographics.
-- **Preprocessing Steps**:
-  - Handling missing values.
-  - Encoding categorical features.
-  - Scaling data to prepare for clustering.

-#### Methodology
-1. **Exploratory Data Analysis**:
-   - Understand the underlying structure and relationships within the data.
-   - Identify anomalies or distinctive patterns across customer behaviors.

-2. **Clustering**:
-   - **K-Means Clustering**: Efficiently partitions customers into k distinct clusters based on feature similarity.
-   - **Silhouette Analysis**: Validates the appropriateness of the number of clusters.
-   - **PCA (Principal Component Analysis)**: Reduces dimensionality while preserving the most important variance features.

-3. **Evaluation**:
-   - Assess clusters' quality and distinctiveness using silhouette scores.
-   - Perform cluster profiling to understand the characteristics of each group.

-4. **Implementation**:
-   - Apply clustering insights to customize marketing strategies and service offerings.
-   - Monitor and adjust the segmentation strategy based on customer feedback and changing market conditions.

-#### Visualization
-- Distribution charts for each cluster.
-- Correlation heatmaps to understand feature interdependencies.
-- Silhouette analysis charts to evaluate clustering performance.

 These documentation sections for Tasks 1,2 and 3 provide a framework for executing and assessing customer satisfaction analysis and segmentation strategies, respectively, using data-driven approaches at Robi Axiata.